International & EU Applicants

 Osteopathic legislation does vary from country to country, so if you are looking to practice outside of the UK you will need to look at the specific requirements of the country you wish to practice in.

-This has always been the case and the ESO does not anticipate any change to this, regardless of whether the UK leaves the EU.
+In some cases non-EU students may need at VISA to study in the UK.
 The ESO holds a Tier 4 Sponsor Licence, enabling us to issue International (non-EU) students with a Confirmation of Acceptance for Studies (CAS) – a unique reference number needed in order to obtain a UK entry visa under the Tier 4 (General) Points Based System (PBS).